-Helping Hoops is an independent charity running free weekly basketball programs for over 1,000 disadvantaged & disabled children every year.
-Our 350-plus sessions per year benefit kids of all abilities aged 7 to 21.
-As a charity, Helping Hoops is not solely focused on improving skills, but also uses basketball to instil values that will benefit children in their lives outside of sport.
+Helping Hoops is an independent charity running free basketball programs for over 1,000 underprivileged children.
+Over 450 sessions per year benefit children and young people of all abilities aged 7 to 21.
+As a charity, Helping Hoops is not solely focused on improving skills, but also uses basketball to instill values that benefit children in their lives outside of sport.

-Helping Hoops aims to build self-esteem, provide a sense of belonging and community, aid social cohesion, instil discipline, develop goal setting and leadership skills, and promoting a healthy, active lifestyle.
+Helping Hoops aims to build self-esteem, provide a sense of belonging and community, aid social cohesion, instil discipline, develop goal setting and leadership skills, and promote a healthy and active lifestyle.

 Helping Hoops also runs school holiday activities & tournaments for our kids, and is a key contributor to the South Sudanese Australian National Basketball Association, which runs basketball tournaments for over 500 South Sudanese-Australian youth from all across Australia.